jitsi/handbook/docs/devops-guide/reservation.md

 ### Support for a reservation system over REST API

 It is possible to connect to an external conference reservation system using a REST API.
-Before a new Jitsi-meet conference is created, the reservation system will be queried for room availability.
+Before a new Jitsi Meet conference is created, the reservation system will be queried for room availability.
 The system is supposed to return a positive or negative response code, which also contains conference duration.
 Prosody will enforce conference duration and if the time limit is exceeded the conference will be